 Our campus and its people are sources of boundless stories of innovation, inspiration, discovery and triumph.

 This proud history – and our vision for future growth and global impact – has been chronicled in a beautiful 176-page book commemorating our 50th anniversary.
 UCI contracted local writers, photographers and London-based Third Millennium Information to publish our story.
-It is now printed and available through The Hill for you to proudly own.
+It is now printed and available through The UC Irvine Marketplace for you to proudly own.

 We know you will enjoy paging through the past and revisiting the people and events that made UCI the best university under 50 in the US (as named by Times Higher Education) and looking forward with us to an even greater future.

 Running through the history of UCI is an entrepreneurial attitude of mind which has propelled the university forward at considerable speed and very largely under its own steam.
 This book explores how UCI has transformed ‘from ranch to research institution’ in a mere half century.
 It examines the importance and the evolution of the relationship with Orange County and the City of Irvine, as symbolized by the Ray Watson Bridge, linking the city with the university.

 As a young institution UC Irvine is not particularly defined by historical traditions – indeed there are few.
 Instead it is defined by its incredible people – students, alumni, faculty, and staff – and by the characteristic of self-reliance and the belief in shaping one’s own destiny.

 For this exciting project, we commissioned two experienced authors to provide a comprehensive account of the origins and development of UCI, its continuing role in today’s world and its ambitions for the future.

 This section provides a chronological narrative of UCI’s history from its foundation to the present day.